Use your Trustpilot product reviews in your Google Shopping ads to strengthen the impact of your campaigns. This guide explains how it works.

-Note: The Google Shopping product feed is different from the Product Review feed that Trustpilot sends to Google Shopping.
+The Google Shopping product feed is different from the product review feed that Trustpilot sends to Google Shopping.
 Google must receive both product feeds for you to get review snippets on Google.

-If you have done everything described above and your product reviews are still not being listed, here are three common explanations:
+If you've done everything described above and your product reviews are still not being listed, here are some common explanations: